 - 5.17.
 The West Kent authorities have a long and successful history of joint working at regional, sub-regional and local levels (See Table 2).
 This trend is likely to accelerate as funding and political imperatives encourage the further development of shared services, both between the three authorities themselves but also with neighbouring authorities.
-For example, Tonbridge & Malling BC have recently established a shared Housing Options Manager with Gravesham BC. - 5.18.
-Other examples of where the three West Kent authorities have successfully worked together over recent years include: - Colebrook Road, a hostel for single homeless based in Tunbridge Wells - Tunbridge Wells Women's Refuge - A combined Severe Weather placement scheme - A young person's scheme in Tonbridge & Malling (including a partnership within the Kent SP Programme who have revenue funded housing-related support within these services) - West Kent Private Landlords Forum - Homeless Strategy Conferences - The Local Investment Partnership (also includes Maidstone)
+For example, Tonbridge & Malling BC have recently established a shared Housing Options Team Manager with Gravesham BC. - 5.18.
+Other examples of where the three West Kent authorities have successfully worked together over recent years include: - Colebrook Road, a hostel for single homeless based in Tunbridge Wells - Tunbridge Wells Women's Refuge - A combined Severe Weather placement scheme - A young person's accommodation based service (in partnership with the Supporting People Programme which revenue funds the service)

+- West Kent Private Landlords Forum

+- Homeless Strategy Conferences

+- The Local Investment Partnership (also includes Maidstone)

-- Piloting a supported lodging scheme - 5.19.
+- Piloting a supported lodging scheme

+- 5.19.
 Finally, each of the authorities has their own housing strategies, all of which make homeless prevention a priority.